thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ### Temperature and humidity history chart

-Now we will add a chart widget to display historical temperature and humidity data for the office.
-This widget will utilize the dashboard time window, allowing us to view hourly data for a selected period (such as the current day, week, or month).
+Now, we will add a chart widget to display historical data on temperature and humidity in the office.
+This widget will use its own time window settings.
-This way, we can track their changes over time.
+The configuration we set will allow us to view the hourly average values of temperature and humidity for the current day.
+This way, we can monitor their changes over time.

 {% include images-gallery.html imageCollection="temperature-and-humidity-history-1" showListImageTitles="true" %}

 ### CO2 level chart

 Add another line chart widget to display air quality data.
-This widget will also use the dashboard time window, showing hourly data for the selected time period.
+This widget will also use its own time window settings, showing hourly data for the selected time period.

 {% include images-gallery.html imageCollection="air-quality-widget-1" showListImageTitles="true" %}